IstiN/dmtools-ai-teammate/README.md

 ## License

-This project is provided as an example for setting up AI teammate workflows.
-Modify and use according to your organization's needs.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support